Speculative Actions: A Lossless Framework for Faster Agentic Systems: Framework

 In practice, this assumption is satisfied under modest traffic for many external APIs (e.g., web search, OpenAI LLM queries, email lookups).
 For self-hosted LLMs, concurrent calls also incur only minimal additional cost due to continuous batching.

-We can then establish the following result (with proof deferred to the Appendix).
+We can then establish the following result (with proof deferred to the Appendix~\ref{app:proof}).

 \begin{proposition} Under Assumptions \ref{assum:guessing-accuracy}--\ref{assum:concurent-API}, suppose at each step the speculative branch implies the \emph{correct next call} $(h_{t+1},q_{t+1})$ with probability $p$, independently across $t\in[1,T-1]$.
 Let the latency of $\hat{g}$ be $\mathrm{Exp}(\alpha)$ and the latency of the actual API call be $\mathrm{Exp}(\beta)$ with $\beta < \alpha$.
 All latencies and guesses occur independently.
 Assume the transition $f$ and API parameter construction $\pi$ are negligible.
-Then the ratio between the expected runtime of \cref{alg:speculative-k}, denoted $\E[T_{\mathrm{s}}]$, and the expected runtime of sequential execution, $\E[T_{\mathrm{seq}}]$, is

-\end{proposition} Proof of this proposition is given in \cref{app:proof}. \cref{thm:improvement} suggests an upper bound of the end-to-end latency reduction of 50\%, in an ideal scenario with $p=1$ and $\alpha=\infty$, but the bound can be further improved by the multi-step extension below.
+Then the ratio between the expected runtime of \cref{alg:speculative-k}, denoted $\E[T_{\mathrm{s}}]$, and the expected runtime of sequential execution, $\E[T_{\mathrm{seq}}]$, is { } where $p(k) = 1- (1-p)^k$ denotes the probability of at least one of the $k$ speculations hit. \end{proposition} \cref{thm:improvement} suggests the end-to-end latency reduction has an upper bound of 50\%, occurring when $p=1$ and $\alpha=\infty$.This can be further improved by the multi-step extension below.

-\textbf{Extension.} \cref{alg:speculative-k} is only a simple demonstration of the speculative action idea.
-For example, one can naturally extend \cref{alg:speculative-k} to \emph{multi-step speculation}, where the Speculator predicts not only the next step but up to $s$ steps ahead.
-This yields a tree-search structure with deeper rollouts.
-This can be further combined with \emph{adaptive speculation}: instead of generating $k$ guesses for $a_t$ uniformly, the Speculator also estimates confidence for each guess (e.g., via prompting LLMs or uncertainty-quantification methods).
+\paragraph{Extension} \cref{alg:speculative-k} is only a simple demonstration of the idea.
+For example, one can naturally extend \cref{alg:speculative-k} to \emph{multi-step speculation}, where the Speculator predicts not only the next, but $s$ steps ahead.
+This yields a tree structure with deeper rollouts.
+This can be further combined with \emph{adaptive speculation}: instead of generating $k$ guesses for $a_t$ uniformly, the Speculator also estimates confidence for each guess (e.g., via prompting LLMs or uncertainty-quantification methods), this is explored in Section\ref{sec:cost-latency}.
 The most promising branches can then be expanded in a beam-search–like manner.
-Together, these ideas highlight the richness of speculative actions, which we leave for future deeper investigation.
+Together, these ideas highlight the richness of speculative actions.
 Despite \cref{alg:speculative-k}'s simplicity, the results from the four use cases in the following sections are already highly promising.

-\textbf{Cost-latency tradeoff.} Performing more speculative API calls (e.g., increasing $k$) improves accuracy but also raises costs when pricing is based on the number of calls or tokens.
-Although cost is not the focus of this work, we provide an analysis of our experiments in Appendix~\ref{app:additional_details}.
-For self-hosted LLMs, this increased cost is largely mitigated through batching.